deepmodeling/deepmd-kit/doc/train/train-input.rst

 Writing JSON files using Visual Studio Code
 -------------------------------------------

-When writing JSON files using Visual Studio Code, one can benefit from IntelliSense and validation by adding a `JSON schema <https://json-schema.org/>`_.
+When writing JSON files using `Visual Studio Code <https://code.visualstudio.com/>`_, one can benefit from IntelliSense and validation by adding a `JSON schema <https://json-schema.org/>`_.
 To do so, in a VS Code workspace, one can generate a JSON schema file for the input file by running the following command: